programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Lesson Preqrequisites

+### Python, Pandas, and Geopandas

+To get the most out of this lesson, readers should be famililar Python and Pandas.

+Python is the most popular programming language ([1](https://www.zdnet.com/article/programming-languages-python-just-took-a-big-jump-forward/), [2](https://www.infoworld.com/article/3669232/python-popularity-still-soaring.html)).
+It is especially useful for [data scientists](https://www.makeuseof.com/why-is-python-popular-for-data-science/) and others interested in analyzing data and visualizing data because it has an enormous library of tools specifically for these applications.
+Reades unfamiliar with Python may find Kaggle's  [Introduction to Python](https://www.kaggle.com/learn/python) tutorial helpful. *Programming Historian* also has lessons on [Python Introduction and Installation](https://programminghistorian.org/en/lessons/introduction-and-installation).

+Written in Python, [Pandas](https://pandas.pydata.org/) is a powerful package for data manipulation, analysis, and visualization.
+Readers unfamiliar with Pandas will find some *Programming Historian* lessons ([1](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), [2](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas)) that explain how to install Python and Pandas and introduce using Pandas to analyze data.
+Kaggle also offers free [introduction to Pandas](https://www.kaggle.com/learn/pandas) lessons and Pandas also includes a useful [Getting started](https://pandas.pydata.org/docs/getting_started/index.html) tutorial.
+We will be using some basic Pandas methods such as [.describe()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html), [.info()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.info), [.sample()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.sample.html), [.value_counts()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.value_counts.html), as well as some more advanced commands such as [.merge()](https://pandas.pydata.org/docs/reference/api/pandas.merge.html).

+[Geopandas](https://geopandas.org/en/stable/) extends Pandas' functionality by adding tools to make working with geospatial data easier.
+Notably, it adds some [shapely](https://shapely.readthedocs.io/en/stable/) datatypes to Pandas that include `point` and `geometry`.
+These facilitate working with geographic data: the `point` datatype can store latitude / longitude data; the `geometry` datatype can store points that define the shape of a state, county, congressional district, census tract, or other geographic region.

+> Hint: I have found artificial intelligence agents quite helpful at explaining what unfamiliar computer code does.
+If something is unclear, try copy-and-pasting the code into the AI box and asking it to explain what the code does.

 ### Folium

 To create the maps, we will use [Folium](https://python-visualization.github.io/folium/), a Python library that automates creating Leaflet maps.

 [Leaflet](https://leafletjs.com/) is a JavaScript library that faciliates the creation of interactive HTML maps.
-To use Leaflet one needs to know some CSS and JavaScript.
-For help with this, see the Programming Historian's article ["Web Mapping with Python and Leaflet"](https://programminghistorian.org/en/lessons/mapping-with-python-leaflet).
+To use Leaflet one needs to know some CSS and JavaScript, as explained in the Programming Historian's article ["Web Mapping with Python and Leaflet"](https://programminghistorian.org/en/lessons/mapping-with-python-leaflet).

 Folium makes it easy to create a wide variety of maps.
 For basic maps, the user doesn't need to work with HTML, CSS, or JavaScript: everything can be done within the Python ecosystem.
 Users can specify a variety of different basemaps (terrain, street maps, different colors) and display data with different markers, such as pins or circles.
 These can use different colors or sizes based on the data.

 Folium has a useful [Quickstart](https://python-visualization.github.io/folium/quickstart.html) that serves as an introduction to the library.
 In addition to these basic maps, Folium offers advanced functions, such as creating cluster-maps and heat-maps.
 This lesson will explore how to create choropleth maps with Folium.

-### Python, Pandas, and Geopandas

-Python is the most popular programming language ([1](https://www.zdnet.com/article/programming-languages-python-just-took-a-big-jump-forward/), [2](https://www.infoworld.com/article/3669232/python-popularity-still-soaring.html)).
-It is especially useful for [data scientists](https://www.makeuseof.com/why-is-python-popular-for-data-science/) and others interested in analyzing data and visualizing data because it has an enormous library of tools specifically for these applications.
-This lesson assumes some proficency with Python, but I will explain things that might be unfamiliar.

-[Pandas](https://pandas.pydata.org/) is a powerful package for data manipulation, analysis, and visualization.
-This lesson assumes also some proficency with Pandas, although when I do something interesting/confusing/advanced with it, I will explain what the system is doing.

-There are several other Programming Historian lessons ([1](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), [2](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas)) that use Pandas.
-Pandas also includes a [Getting started](https://pandas.pydata.org/docs/getting_started/index.html) tutorial which may be useful.

-Pandas has two basic data strutures: the `series` and the `dataframe`(often abbreviated as *DF*).
-A `series` is a one-dimensional array of data, akin to a column of data in a spreadsheet.
-A `dataframe` is similar to a spreadsheet: it has rows and columns of data.
-This lesson follows the common convention of using **DF** as an abbreviation for *dataframe*.

-[Geopandas](https://geopandas.org/en/stable/) extends Pandas' functionality by adding tools to make working with geospatial data easier.
-Notably, it adds some [shapely](https://shapely.readthedocs.io/en/stable/) datatypes to Pandas that include `point` and `geometry`.
-These facilitate working with geographic data: the `point` datatype can store latitude / longitude data; the `geometry` datatype can store points that define the shape of a state, county, congressional district, census tract, or other geographic region.

 ### Google Colab

-This lesson was originally written in Google's [Colab](https://colab.research.google.com/) system.
-Colab allows users to create [Jupyter notebook](https://realpython.com/jupyter-notebook-introduction/)-like files that combine markdown text and Python cells.
-Note that users must have a Google account to use Colab.

-Colab is very useful in the classroom, since it runs entirely on the web.
+According to Dombrowski, Gniady, and Kloster, because Jupyter notebooks give "equal weight" to prose and code, they "are increasingly replacing Microsoft Word as the default authoring environment for research."
+In their *Programming Historican* article [Introduction to Jupyter Notebooks](https://programminghistorian.org/en/lessons/jupyter-notebooks), they explain how to install and use Jupyter notebooks on a computer.

+Google's [Colab](https://colab.research.google.com/) system implements Juypter notebooks in the cloud.
+When teaching, I prefer this to using Jupyter notebooks on students' computers.
 Students can access Colab notebooks with any computer or tablet that runs a modern web-browser.
-This means that instructors don't need to write different instructions for Macs, PCs, Linux, Chromebooks, etc. The system is fast and powerful: the virtual machines generally have around 12GB RAM and 23GB disk space; designed for machine learning, it also allows users to add a graphics card / hardware accelerator (we won't be using this!).
+This means that instructors don't need to write different instructions for Macs, PCs, Linux, Chromebooks, etc. The system is fast and powerful: the virtual machines generally have around 12GB RAM and 23GB disk space; designed for machine learning, it also allows users to add a graphics card / hardware accelerator .
 Since computation is done in the cloud, users don't need to have a powerful machine to use the system.
+They do need to have a Google account, however.

 Colab includes a very large collection of Python libraries, as it is intended for data science and machine learning.
 In our lesson, most of our libraries are all part of the standard Colab system.
+For all these reasons, I recommend using the Colab environment.

 #### Not using Colab?

 While this lesson is written with Colab in mind, the code will run on personal computers, even low-powered chromebooks.
-But users will need to install any missing libraries, including *Geopandas*, *Pandas*, *Folium*, *Numpy*, *Jenkspy*, or others.
-I am not going to discuss installing these libraries, as instructions differ depending on the user's operating system (Apple, Windows, Linux, etc) and how they've installed Python on their system ([Conda vs Pip](https://www.anaconda.com/blog/understanding-conda-and-pip)).
-Users can find instructions on how to install these libraries by searching the web.

-Non-Colab users will also need to be able to run a Jupyter notebook.
+The [Introduction to Jupyter Notebooks](https://programminghistorian.org/en/lessons/jupyter-notebooks) *Programming Historian* article explains how to install and use Jupyter notebooks on a variety of systems.

 Personally, I use Microsoft's [Visual Studio Code](https://code.visualstudio.com/) because it runs on a wide variety of different systems (Windows, Mac, Linux); supports Jupyter notebooks; can be used as an code editor / IDE for a wide variety of languages; integrates well with Github; and also supports text editing, including Markdown and Markdown previewing.
-There are other ways to install a Jupyter notebook on your system, such as the [Anaconda](https://www.anaconda.com/) software suite.

 Whether using Colab or another Jupyter notebook, readers will find it easier to follow this lesson if they open the [notebook](https://nbviewer.org/github/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/data-into-choropleth-maps-with-python-and-folium.ipynb) containing the lesson's code.